 - Chronic fatigue

 Mental, physical or emotional problems that may appear unrelated are often masking a deeper underlying cause.
-It can feel more socially acceptable or less fearful to deal with the symptoms than confronting your marriage problems.
+It can feel more socially acceptable or less fearful to deal with the symptoms than confronting your relationship problems.

 I frequently see women who come for sessions because their husbands or partners have sent them to ‘get fixed’, usually relating to sex and low libido.
-On one occasion, a husband wanted me to hypnotise his wife to want sex more often; the wife said claimed he wanted sex three times a day and if they skipped a day he’d be like a bear with a sore head.
+On one occasion, a husband wanted me to hypnotise his wife to want sex more often; the wife said he wanted sex three times a day and if they skipped a day he’d be like a bear with a sore head.
 The husband ended up having therapy sessions for sex addiction.

 I also see men sent by their wives or partners to get their premature ejaculation or erectile dysfunction ‘sorted’.
 One time I saw a relatively young man who was struggling with premature ejaculation.
-On exploring what was going on, I found out that his girlfriend would frequently reject his sexual advances and eventually say, ‘go on then, but make it quick.’
+On exploring what was going on, I found out that his girlfriend would frequently reject his sexual advances and eventually say, ‘go on then, but make it quick’… so he did.

 Recognising the part we each play in a relationship requires honesty from both parties – to yourself and each other, and acceptance that you’ve both played a role in your relationship problems.
 Avoid statements such as: ‘the problem with you is…’As much as you may believe you have all the answers, and that what you think, say and do is correct – after all you are right; if only your loved one could see that he/she is messed up; and if only he/she would seek help the relationship would be so much better, perhaps even perfect.
 Blaming your partner for your unhappiness or communication breakdown doesn’t get you anywhere.